ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/take-that-odyssey-cd.markdown

   \ soundbites from their life, building a historical narrative around the songs -\
   \ the story of five Northern teenage lads, who went on to become one of the biggest\
   \ boy bands of all time, before splitting up and reforming again nine years later\
-  \ with one of the most sensational music comebacks ever seen.</p>\r\n<p>Let’s do\
+  \ with one of the most sensational music comebacks ever seen.</p>\n<p>Let’s do it\
-  \ it again, Patience, The Flood, Giants… and many more songs are included in this\
+  \ again, Patience, The Flood, Giants… and many more songs are included in this amazing\
-  \ amazing Deluxe Edition for you!
-Enter the form below for a chance to win and get\
+  \ Deluxe Edition for you!
+Enter the form below for a chance to win and get ready\
-  \ ready to enjoy Take That’s songs anywhere!</p>"
+  \ to enjoy Take That’s songs anywhere!</p>\n"
 entry-title: "Win Take That ‘Odyssey’ CD!"
-entry-content: "Enter the draw to win Take That ‘Odyssey’ CD  by completing the form\
+entry-content: "<p>Enter the draw to win Take That ‘Odyssey’ CD  by completing the\
-  \ below before 23:59 on 13th of January 2019."
+  \ form below before 23:59 on 13th of January 2019.</p>\n"
 has-winner: false
 prize-description: "Take That ‘Odyssey’ CD."
 special-conditions: "Multiple entries are allowed up to one every day."